 The Strawberry Festival is much-awaited.
 It has won several tourism awards and has even managed to achieve a Guinness World Record.
 In 2004, local bakeries baked the biggest strawberry shortcake ever created, weighing at 9,622.23 kg.

 La Trinidad offers a whole gamut of activities the entire month.
-The schedule of events change every year, but keep an eye out for announcements.
+The schedule of events changes every year, but keep an eye out for announcements.
 It’s not always posted on the city’s official page, but newspapers usually post a schedule ahead of time.

 The Strawberry Festival is an avenue for the local government and its partners to uplift the community.
 A massive job fair is held either at the beginning or towards the end of the festival, mostly offering agriculture-related careers.
 They also celebrate Caballero day, which is a music competition to promote the large pool of talented musicians in the region.